freenas/freenas-docs/userguide/network.rst

 or editing a manually configured interface.

-.. note:: Typically, the interface used to access the %brand% administrative GUI is configured by DHCP.
-This interface does not appear in this screen, even though it is already dynamically configured and in use.

-   :ref:`Creating a Link Aggregation` that does **not** include the NIC used to access the %brand% administrative GUI may require adding an :guilabel:`Interfaces` entry for this interface with DHCP enabled.
+.. note:: Typically, the interface used to access the %brand% administrative GUI is configured by DHCP and not displayed in the :guilabel:`Interfaces` list.
+The GUI will prompt to add this interface before adding another interface.
+This is to prevent losing connection to the administrative GUI when creating other interfaces or a :ref:`link aggregation <Creating a Link Aggregation>` that does *not* include the NIC used to access the administrative GUI.

 :numref:`Figure %s <add_net_interface_fig>`